karthikvarma1/Karthik-Resume/README.md

 ## 🏆 ACHIEVEMENTS

-**Big Data Hackathon (12/2020) <br>
+**Big Data Hackathon (12/2020)** <br>

-I–enabled banking using machine learning and data analytics for anomaly detection.
+AI–enabled banking using machine learning and data analytics for anomaly detection.
 Won the hackathon conducted by TCS and Westpac.

-**Paper Presentation(2018) <br>
+**Paper Presentation(2018)** <br>

-resented the paper entitled "A Presumptuous Encephalon Electronic Brain Computing in Gaming Gadgets at 3rd IEEE International Conference on Recent Trends in Electronics, Information & Communication Technology (RTEICT-2018).
+Presented the paper entitled "A Presumptuous Encephalon Electronic Brain Computing in Gaming Gadgets at 3rd IEEE International
+Conference on Recent Trends in Electronics, Information & Communication Technology (RTEICT-2018).